About

 Chat with our academics, learning advisors and admissions team to learn how a Griffith College Diploma can jump you into the degree of your choice at Griffith University.

-Find out more about Griffith’s Virtual Open House and on campus Open Day held on the Nathan and Gold Coast campuses.
+Find out more about Griffith’s Open Day held on the Nathan and Gold Coast campuses

 Trimester 2